2022 Qatar ExxonMobil Open

 The 2022 Qatar Open (also known as 2022 Qatar ExxonMobil Open for sponsorship reasons) was the 30th edition of the Qatar Open, a men's tennis tournament played on outdoor hard courts.
-It was part of the ATP Tour 250 of the 2022 ATP Tour, and took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar from 14 to 19 February 2022.
+It was part of the ATP Tour 250 of the 2022 ATP Tour, and took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar from 14 February until 19 February 2022.
+Second-seeded Roberto Bautista Agut won the singles title.